jcpeeps/RuDASA-2024/markdown/resources/other-information/survive-and-thrive.md

     Do not change the "firstPoint:", "secondPoint:" or "thirdPoint:" titles, or the ---.
 Only change the text inside '' for that section.

     The single star ( * ) followed by a space and then text shows an item in a bulleted list.
 Make sure each item is on a separate line.

-    The number (e.g., "1."
-"2." etc.) followed by a space and then text shows an item in a numbered list.
-Make sure each item is on a separate line.

-    Links are created with the following: [Link text that is displayed on the website](url)

     Please refer to the "HOW TO USE" or "HOW TO USE SHORT" files for more information.
  -->